MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_Flow.md

 1. Transition to Inspection stage.

-   - Click on **Initial Permit** stage in the business process flow.
+   - Select the **Initial Permit** stage in the business process flow.
    - Select **Next Stage**.
    - Select **+ Create**.
-   - Click on **Initial Inspection** stage in the business process flow.
+   - Select the **Initial Inspection** stage in the business process flow.
    - Enter `BPF Inspection` for Name.
    - Select **Initial Inspection** for Inspection Type.
    - Select tomorrow's date for Scheduled Date.